Yvonne Carter: Medical career

 Carter attended Notre Dame High School in Liverpool.
 She first trained at London's St Mary's Hospital Medical School graduating in 1983 with a distinction in Obstetrics and Gynaecology.

 She completed a General Practice Vocational Training Scheme in Liverpool and became a Member of the Royal College of General Practitioners (RCGP) in 1987.
 In 1990 she became an Honorary Research Fellow at Keele University and was awarded a three-year Royal College of General Practitioners Research Training Fellowship.
 She was awarded a Doctorate of Medicine in 1994 by the University of London.
 In the same year she was awarded a Fellowship of the RCGP.

-From 1992–96 she was a Senior Clinical Lecturer in the University of Birmingham's Department of General Practice.
-She became the youngest Professor of General Practice and Primary Care in the UK when she took up post as Chair and Head of Department at Barts Hospital and the Queen Mary's School of Medicine and Dentistry in 1996.
+From 1992 to 1996 she was a Senior Clinical Lecturer in the University of Birmingham's Department of General Practice.
+She became the youngest Professor of General Practice and Primary Care in the UK when she took up post as chair and Head of Department at Barts Hospital and the Queen Mary's School of Medicine and Dentistry in 1996.
 In 2001, she became Head of the Division of Community Sciences and in 2002, following restructuring in the School, became Director of the Institute of Community Health Sciences.
 She became Dean in 2003 when she moved to Warwick.

 National roles

 In 1998 she was elected as a founder Fellow of the Academy of Medical Sciences.
-She was a Member of the Council of the Royal College of General Practitioners from 1994–2004.
-From 1996–2001 she was the RGCP's Chairman of Research and was also a member of the RGCP Council's Executive Committee.
-From 1995–96 she was the Clinical Director of the Quality Network; from 1995–97 she was a member of the Commissioning of Care Task Force and from 1998–2000 she was a member of the Health Inequalities Group.
+She was a Member of the Council of the Royal College of General Practitioners from 1994 to 2004.
+From 1996 to 2001 she was the RGCP's Chairman of Research and was also a member of the RGCP Council's executive committee.
+From 1995 to 1996 she was the Clinical Director of the Quality Network; from 1995 to 1997 she was a member of the Commissioning of Care Task Force and from 1998 to 2000 she was a member of the Health Inequalities Group.
 She is an elected member of the Council of the Academy of Medical Sciences.
 She has also served as a Governor of the Health Foundation and a member of the General Medical Council's Quality Assurance of Basic Medical Education visiting team.

-She was Governor of the Health Foundation from 1999–2007.
-From 1999–2004 she chaired the commissioning panel for the NHS National Primary Care R&D awards.
+She was Governor of the Health Foundation from 1999 to 2007.
+From 1999 to 2004 she chaired the commissioning panel for the NHS National Primary Care R&D awards.
 She has also been involved in the development of the Department of Health Strategy on Research Governance.
-She was a member of the Appraisal Committee of the National Institute for Clinical Excellence from 1998–2001 and a member of the National Screening Committee from 1999–2003.
+She was a member of the Appraisal Committee of the National Institute for Clinical Excellence from 1998 to 2001 and a member of the National Screening Committee from 1999 to 2003.